 For the pdf version of this bulletin, click here.

-When installed in a poorly drained soil in the Midwest USA, subsurface drainage has clear economic advantage, and it pays very well.
-Benefit is from the increased crop yield compared to an undrained field, and cost is from the drainage system.
+Subsurface drainage has a clear economic advantage.
 Percent corn yield increase can range from 20% to 80%.
-Payback period ranges from 2 to 6 years for corn (Ghane et al., 2021).
+Payback period can range from 2 to 6 years for corn (Ghane et al., 2021).
 The site-specific payback period depends on:

 2- Drainage design (drain depth and spacing)

-3- Soil property (saturated hydraulic conductivity and depth to restrictive layer)
+3- Soil properties (saturated hydraulic conductivity and depth to restrictive layer)

 4- Economics (interest rate, depreciation, maintenance cost, pipe cost, installation cost, corn price).